Context is King - Four Royal Tips on Providing Context-Sensitive Help in Confluence

 A page key in Scroll Versions works like a nickname.
 Each Confluence page can be assigned its own unique key.
 Once bestowed, that page’s nickname sticks forever.

-setting a page key.
+You create an alternative URL for accessing a page by setting a page key.
 This "nickname URL" contains the unique page key plus the space key, according to the following pattern

 <Base URL>/display/_PK/<Space Key>/<Page Key>.